Last Cigarette Ever: Plot

-Even though Marshall rigorously cleans himself, Lily can still smell the smoke on him, and soon uses it as an excuse to start smoking again herself, which leads to her voice lowering to a raspy growl.
-Finally, Ted and Barney feel left out as their friends smoke outside MacLaren's, and they join in as well.
-As the week continues, their smoking takes its toll, decreasing Ted's stamina on the stairs, worsening Lily's voice, burning Barney's tie, and giving Hobbs a heart attack.
-They all pledge to stop smoking, though Robin is reluctant at first.
+A frustrated Robin takes a smoke break up on the roof and is joined by Marshall, who is stressed about his new department head Arthur Hobbs.
+Lily smells the smoke on Marshall and soon uses it as an excuse to start smoking again herself.
+Ted and Barney feel left out as their friends smoke outside MacLaren's, and they join in as well.
+As the week continues, their smoking takes its toll and they all pledge to stop smoking.